 Who is at risk of experiencing wrist pain?

 Wrist pain affects everyone, but certain factors can increase your risk, including playing sports, working a job that requires repetitive movements, or living with a chronic health condition like diabetes or obesity.

-To diagnose wrist pain, your Restore Osteo of Colorado provider reviews your medical history, asks you about your lifestyle and symptoms, and conducts a thorough physical exam.
+Your Restore Osteo of Colorado provider reviews your medical history, asks you about your lifestyle and symptoms, and conducts a thorough physical exam.
 During the exam, your provider checks your wrist for tenderness, swelling, or deformities and asks you to move your wrist to observe your range of motion.